 The film kicked off with a black and white scene inside room 27 during the Japanese Occupation period in Singapore.
-A Singapore Chinese man was having a conversation with a British middle aged man, about the Japanese, covert operations and running away from paradise, to paradise.
-It felt like a long and boring conversation until one realized that the two men were lovers.
+A Singapore Chinese man was having a conversation with a middle-aged British man, about the Japanese, covert operations and running away from paradise, to paradise.
+It felt like a long and tedious conversation until one realized that the two men were lovers.
 And room 27 was their weekly rendezvous.

-The conversation was beginning to feel draggy, and just a tad titillating.
-I was starting to fidget in my seat.
-And then abruptly, the black and white scene disappeared into a full coloured scene.
-It was Hong Kong actress Josie Ho’s cue, appearing in the 60’s A Go Go era.
+As the conversation seems to drag on, and slightly titillating, I began to fidget in my seat.
+And then abruptly, the black and white scene disappeared into a full coloured view.
+It was Hong Kong actress Josie Ho’s cue, appearing in the ’60s A Go-Go era.

-Based on a series of fictional tale that happened within room 27 in a once glamorous fictional hotel, Singapura.
-In The Room told 6 tales of carnal pleasures and secrets through the decades, from the Japanese occupation to Singapore’s independence.
-As much as I love Eric Khoo’s 12 Storey and Mee Pok Man, In The Room was painfully slow, the scripts were almost amateurish, camera angles were rough, scenes were cut abruptly, some of the actors were boring and overly theatrical, and you barely noticed any soundtrack.
+Based on a series of fictional tale that happened within Room 27 in a once-glamorous fictional hotel, Singapura.
+In The Room told six tales of carnal pleasures and secrets through the decades, from the Japanese occupation to Singapore’s independence.
+As much as I love Eric Khoo’s 12 Storey and Mee Pok Man, In The Room was painfully slow.
+The scripts were almost amateurish, camera angles were rough, scenes cut abruptly, some of the actors were boring and overly theatrical, and you barely noticed any soundtrack.

 It was a mess.

 I began to notice why Broadway Cinematheque in Yaumatei, Hong Kong, was filled with single middle-aged men.
-There were giggling and exclamations from the audience when Josie Ho who portrayed an experienced prostitute sex guru displayed her genital prowess to a group of newbies.
-Rated as a category 3 film in Hong Kong, Shou Nishino stole the show by baring full frontal and did numerous uncut sex scenes with different actors, including a bonus 3 seconds copulation scene with Malaysian actor, Lawrence Wong.
-Shou’s scenes took up one third of the entire duration of the film.
+There were giggles and exclamations from the audience when Josie Ho, who portrayed an experienced prostitute sex guru, displayed her genital prowess to a group of newbies.
+Rated as a category three film in Hong Kong, Shou Nishino stole the show by baring full frontal and did numerous uncut sex scenes with different actors, including a bonus 3 seconds copulation scene with Malaysian actor, Lawrence Wong.
+Shou’s scenes took up one-third of the entire duration of the film.

-Koh Boon Pin was a familiar Singapore face in the film and made his reappearance as one of the gay lovers in the opening scene of In The Room.
+Koh Boon Pin, a familiar Singapore face in the film, made his reappearance as one of the gay lovers in the opening scene of In The Room.
 He had acted in Eric Khoo’s 1997’s 12 Storey.
 However, his performance in In The Room was almost robotic, while Daniel Jenkins had more flair and portrayed more emotions as his lover.

-I exited the theater with wave of disappointments by In The Room.
-Maybe I had my expectations up too high as I had high regards and respects for Eric Khoo’s creations.
+I exited the theatre with a wave of disappointments by In The Room.
+Maybe I had set my expectations up too high as I had high regards and respects for Eric Khoo’s creations.
 Has Eric Khoo lost his touch?
-If so, he should just stick with directing a 1 story film like 12 Storey and Mee Pok Man, or focus on producing films for Boo Jun Feng and Roystan Tan.
+If so, he should stick with directing a one-story film like 12 Storey and Mee Pok Man or focus on producing films for Boo Jun Feng and Roystan Tan.